idsts2670/quant_algo_trading/options_strategy_backtesting/0DTE/README.md

 - **No Financial Advice**: This is not investment advice
 - **Use at Your Own Risk**: Authors not responsible for trading losses
 - **Validate Thoroughly**: Test extensively before any real trading

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- **Alpaca Markets**: Stock market data API
-- **Databento**: Options market data provider
-- **Open Source Community**: Libraries and tools that made this possible

----

-**Happy backtesting!**

-For questions, issues, or contributions, please open an issue or submit a pull request.